SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 41 | What is the git remote "origin" url of the seaborn repository?

-42 | What is the full version of the commit ID of the version 0.12 of seaborn?
+42 | What is the full version of the last commit ID in the 0.12 version branch of seaborn?

 43 | How many commits are in the `master` branch of seaborn?